Ohtuproju2021syksy/Discord-Bot-better/documentation/usermanual-faculty.md

 ### Creating a new course

 You can create new course with command `/create`.
-Give the command and after that the course name.
-At the moment we prefer that you give course a short nick name because it is more readable on Discord for the users.
+Give the command and after that give the course code, course´s full name and course´s nickname.
+Nick name is optional and if not given then the coursecode will be also course´s nickname. **Note** that nick name is the value that is used as course´s name that users see on the Discord´s left column.
+So we prefer that you give course a short nickname because it is more readable on Discord for the users. **Note** also that nickname is unique value.

 ![create](./images/create.png)